sds270-s22/ftirsr/README.md

-The goal of `ftirsr` is to help easily create a Partial Least Squares Regression model to estimate composition of natural compounds such as Biogenic Silica and Total Organic Carbon in lake sediment core samples.
-This package aids a user in eliminating
+The goal of `ftirsr` is to help easily create a Partial Least Squares Regression model to estimate composition of natural compounds such as Biogenic Silica (BSi) and Total Organic Carbon in lake sediment core samples.
+This package aids a user in eliminating the difficulties of loading and cleaning cumbersome samples into R, and allows a user to predict BSi content in their samples without Wet Chemistry data.

 ## Installation